oceanprotocol/docs/developers/provider/general-endpoints.md

 Here are some typical responses you might receive from the API:

 * **200**: This is a successful HTTP response code.
-It means the server has successfully processed the request and returns a JSON object containing the nonce value.&#x20;
+It means the server has successfully processed the request and returns a JSON object containing the nonce value.

 Example response: